RIVER CITY NABA

 Fair play refers to all participants having an equitable chance to pursue victory and acting toward others in an honest, straightforward, and firm, and dignified manner even when others do not play fairly.
 It includes respect for others including team members, opponents, and officials.

-Character refers to dispositions, values, and habits that determine the way that person normally responds to challenges, failures, and successes and is typically seen in polite behaviors toward others such as helping an opponent up or shaking hands after a game.
+Character refers to dispositions, values, and habits that determine the way that person typically responds to challenges, failures, and successes and is typically seen in polite behaviors toward others such as helping an opponent up or shaking hands after a game.

 The manager is responsible for enforcing good sportsmanship by the "unwritten" rules of baseball.
 If a player or manager is unsure of these unwritten rules, please do an internet search.

 II.
-FIGHTING AND BRAWLING - ZERO TOLERANCE:
+FIGHTING, BRAWLING, AND ARGUING - ZERO TOLERANCE:

 C. If both teams leave their dugouts and/or fight, both teams will be ejected and receive a loss for that game, as well as the cancellation and forfeiture of the next week's regularly scheduled games.
 A second offense will result in the forfeiture of 5 games up to the remainder of the season.